Applying Sunscreen Will Help Olivia Defend Against Getting

 2. Look for Broad-Spectrum Protection

 Broad-spectrum sunscreens protect against both UVA and UVB rays.
-This is crucial because both types of UV radiation can damage the skin and increase the risk of skin cancer.
+Now, this is crucial because both types of UV radiation can damage the skin and increase the risk of skin cancer.
 Make sure the label clearly states "broad-spectrum" protection.

 3. Choose Between Mineral and Chemical Sunscreens